tc39/proposal-temporal/docs/iso-string-ext.md

     2020-03-25{hebrew}

 Since it is ambiguous whether that string represents a Date, YearMonth, or MonthDay, the appropriate Temporal constructor must be chosen in order to get the expected data type back out.

+## Duration weeks

+The ISO 8601 standard allows durations in units of weeks (`P3W` for three weeks), but weeks are not allowed to appear together with any other units.
+Temporal.Duration does support combining weeks with other units, so we propose the convention of strings such as `P3W1DT1H` for three weeks, one day, and one hour.